Real-Space Inversion and Super-Resolution of Ultrafast Scattering: Introduction

+Here we demonstrate a robust and model-free deconvolution approach to overcome the limitations that are imposed by a typical inversion procedure, extending super-resolution methods that have recently transformed optical microscopy and biological imaging \cite{hell1994breaking,betzig2006imaging,sigal2018visualizing,phillips2020cryosim,sroda2020sofism}, to applications where only restricted scattering information is present, with no access to high spatial frequencies, multiple scattering, or single emitters.
+Our approach does not require a pool of calculated structures, or assume any structure at all, making it attractive for capturing general motions that may contain density distributions beyond atomic positions, such as wavepacket motion, as well as differential signals where an undetermined subset of the system contributes to the measured motion.

-Here we introduce a model-free deconvolution approach to overcome the limitations that are imposed by a typical inversion procedure.
-We show how real-space recovery of multiple and complex motions can be obtained by leveraging the information that naturally arises from the measurement and analysis, including when several types of atom pairs contribute.
-The approach is applicable for both X-ray and electron scattering, for brevity we'll discuss mostly the former.
+We show how real-space recovery of multiple and complex motions of general polyatomic systems can be obtained by leveraging the information and constraints that naturally arise from the measurement configuration and analysis procedure.
+We derive a formalism to express the way a set of scattering kernels, which are effectively position-dependent point spread functions in ultrafast scattering experiments, can be used to capture general distortions in the inversion procedure.
+We then use regularization and convex optimization to recover and super-resolve real-space atomic motions as a sparse or smooth solution of a dictionary of scattering kernels.
+While the approach is applicable for X-ray, electron, and neutron scattering, for brevity we'll discuss mostly the case of X-ray scattering.